testit-tms/adapters-js/docs/08_sync_storage_and_playwright_fixes.md

 Result: user-defined `testit.step(...)` in fixture flow is rendered in Test IT.

+### Attachment upload resilience

+In `testit-adapter-playwright/src/reporter.ts`, per-test promises and attachment uploads are wrapped so network errors (e.g. `ECONNRESET` on text/file upload) are logged but do not surface as unhandled rejections or fail the reporter run.

 ## 3) Playwright: safe namespace/classname behavior on fixture failures

 ### Problem